ijust-repo/Judge93/docs/api_doc.md

 > **NOTE:**
 >
->- This url returns a html template.
+>- This url returns a html template and the id of the user in database.
+>- Username is the username of the user.

 -------